CheesyModz/MALProfileDiscordBot/README.md

 # How to install and run
 Select the project you want to download and follow the steps listed below in the folder.
+Note that downloading the `Selenium-Projects` folder will result in changes in the code:
+1. or every `.py` file look for `PATH = 'chromedriver.exe`and add the name of the folder to the front
+Example: In `CookieClicker.py` we would change `PATH = 'chromedriver.exe` to ``PATH = 'CookieClicker/chromedriver.exe``
+2. Make sure to read instructions on each folder as steps to how to download and use are explained

 # Contact - For issues/support
 Email: Garyhuang325@gmail.com